Galactic-Infrastructure/galackboard/README.md

 `private/installtemplates/etc/codex-common.env.handlebars` and
 `private/installfiles/etc/codex-batch.env`.
 A summary:

+* Set a team password with the TEAM_PASSWORD variable in /etc/codex-common.env or the password will be the empty string.
+There is no notion of account creation other than having the team password, which should be written on a whiteboard, sent to the team mailing list, or otherwise shared with everyone who should have access.
 * MongoDB wants to store its data in an XFS partition.
 If you have unpartitioned space on your hard drive, you may want to create an xfs partition and mount it at /var/lib/mongodb.
 If you haven't done this, the